RoyChng/name_the_song/README.md

 ### `npm install`

-Needs to ran initially to download all dependencies that the project requires (can be found in package.json)
+Needs to be ran initially to download all dependencies that the project requires (can be found in package.json)

 ### `npm start`